The house price affordability crisis

 I am saying towns and their associated hinterlands should zone all existing and future housing within their administrative areas into the following specific categories and document these within the current Neighbourhood Development Plans (NDPs).
 These criteria should all be enshrined within new and upgraded Neighbourhood Development Plans lasting at least for five years at a time.

-Demand and supply could easily be brought to balance within each individual town and village concerned by introducing an adopting Enhanced Neighbourhood Development Plans (ENDP).
-See ‘The house price affordability crisis’ on the web site for more information.
+Demand and supply could easily be brought to balance within each individual town and village concerned by introducing and adopting Enhanced Neighbourhood Development Plans (ENDPs).
+This page explains the essence of what to do to achieve this.
+For further explanations please see other posts on this web site.

-Balanced demand and supply locally could be achieved for each individual town and village by having an Enhanced Neighbourhood Development Plans (ENDP) fully adopted as being the document to refer to when making planning decisions throughout the validity of the ENDP.
+Balanced demand and supply locally could be achieved for each individual town and village by having an Enhanced Neighbourhood Development Plan (ENDP) fully adopted as being the document to refer to when making planning decisions throughout the validity of the ENDP.
+Below are the main classifications for use zoning within adopted NDPs.

 Owner occupation: (by those working locally or retired)